The-Trustworthy/SecureAuth-SA/README.md

 ## Quick Overview 💨
 > * Submitted for [NetScout Cyberathon](https://www.starhacks.org/apr2022-netscout-cyberathon)
 > * Won 2nd prize in advance level of challenges
-> * I contributed by providing a novel cryptographic mechanism
 > * 24hrs. collective effort by _CyberKnight_ - a team of 4 members

 ## Requirements 🧩